Visa Bulletin: April 2026 Priority Dates

 Two charts explained

-This chart shows when immigrant numbers are actually available for issuance.
-When your priority date is earlier than the final action date for your category and country, USCIS can approve your adjustment of status application, or the Department of State can issue your visa through consular processing.
+Final Action Dates: This chart shows when visa numbers are actually available for issuance.
+If your priority date is earlier than the listed date, USCIS can approve your adjustment of status application, or a consular officer can issue your immigrant visa.

-This month's bulletin brings modest forward movement in a handful of categories, while most others remain unchanged.
-Here's what moved, what stayed the same, and what it means for applicants across family-sponsored and employment-based preference categories.
+This month's visa bulletin shows significant forward movement in several family-sponsored categories, while employment-based categories remain relatively stable.
+Here's what moved, what stayed the same, and what it means for applicants.

 Overview